-Last year, we worked with Jennifer Baybrook to create a new school yo-yo program that is fun, inspirational, and empowering for today’s youth.
+Last year, we worked with Jennifer Baybrook to create a new school yo-yo program that is fun, inspirational, and empowering for today’s youth, leaders and teachers.
 Our main goal is to motivate kids with a hands-on skill building activity that instills positive emotional concepts with physical education benefits.

 Students can learn fun yo-yo tricks while engaging in laughter and storytelling.